Graviton 4 (r8g) is now available on Aurora in the Tokyo region! Performance comparison with other Graviton generations

 The Graviton 3 (r7g) and Graviton 4 (r8g) were the same price.
 I also compared other sizes and they were almost the same price.

-In addition,Reserved instances for Graviton4 (r8g) are not yet available in the USIt seems.
+In addition,Reserved instances for Graviton4 (r8g) are not yet available in the USIt seems so.

 Performance comparison using sysbench

-Just like when Graviton3 (r7g) was released last time, we will use sysbench to check the performance.
+As with the last time Graviton3 (r7g) was released, we will use sysbench to check the performance.

-Please refer to this article for information on installing sysbench and using commands.
+Please refer to this article for information on installing sysbench and commands.

-What r8g can createAurora MySQL v3.08 or higherTherefore, this time we unified the engine version for all instance types to v3.08.1 and re-measured the performance check values.
+r8g can createAurora MySQL v3.08 or higherTherefore, this time we unified the engine version to v3.08.1 for all instance types and re-measured the performance check values.

 I ran it three times on each instance.
-I didn't take into account Aurora's cache clearing, as it is difficult to do so.
+I didn't take into account the difficulty of clearing the cache in Aurora.

 The average values of the three measurements are summarized below.

-The performance comparison of transactions was summarized as follows:
+The performance ratio of transactions was summarized as follows:

-When I tested this in a previous blog post, I found that performance improved by about 34% when going from r6g to r7g.
+When I tested this in a previous blog post, I found that upgrading from r6g to r7g improved performance by about 34%.

-I will try creating another cluster with v3.04.3 and re-taking the scores for r6g and r7g.
+I will create another cluster with v3.04.3 and try to re-take the scores for r6g and r7g.

 This was also measured three times and the average value was recorded.